Preliminary remarks on Vaccines

 Image

 Not all vaccine vials have a VVM.
-Preferably use vaccines with a VVM.
+Whenever possible, vaccines with a VVM should be used.

-Caution, the VVM does not replace other temperature indicators.
-Clearly, a vaccine with a correct VVM but an expiry date passed cannot be used.
+Caution: the VVM does not replace other temperature indicators.
+A vaccine with a correct VVM but expired cannot be used.

 COLD CHAIN MANAGEMENT

-MSF only supplies equipment that has been pre-qualified by WHO (PQS).
-Before ordering cold chan equipment, consult your technical department, as incorrect selection can lead to significant vaccines/medicines/rapid diagnostic tests losses, delays in the programme, or worse, the use of ineffective products.
+MSF supplies only equipment that has been pre-qualified by WHO (PQS).
+Before ordering cold chan equipment, consult your technical department.
+Incorrect selection can lead to significant losses of vaccines, medicines, or rapid diagnostic tests, delays in programme activities, or worse, the use of ineffective products.

-Proper maintenance is essential for all cold chain equipment and should be performed regularly to ensure equipment remains in good condition.
-Details of these tasks can be found in the relevant technical documentation and guidelines.
+Proper maintenance is essential for all cold chain equipment and must be performed regularly to ensure the equipment remains fully functional.
+Maintenance tasks ae described in the relevant technical documentation and guidelines.

 Cold chain equipment is divided into two main categories:

-Active cold chain: This category includes equipment that requires energy to produce and maintain cold.
-It is mainly used for storage or icepack production.
-Equipment in this category includes:
+Active cold chain: Equipment in this category requires energy to produce and maintain cold.
+It is mainly used for storage or for icepack production.
+It includes:

 • ice-lined refrigerators